-To prevent fragmentation, you can optimize your drive, which rearranges your files into a contiguous format.
+To prevent fragmentation, you can optimize vour drive, which rearranges your files into a contiguous format.
 Most optimizing software lets you run a check on a drive to find out the percentage of fragmentation.
-If your drive shows moderate to heavy fragmentation, you should consider optimizing it.
+If your drive shows moderate to heavy fragmentation, consider optimizing it.

-If you use your system for intensive editing, or if you frequently delete audio or fade files from your hard drive, you may need to optimize your drives on a weekly basis, or even every few days, since it doesn't take long for even a large hard drive to become fragmented.
+If you use your system for intensive editing, or if vou frequently delete audio or fade files from vour hard drive, optimize vour drives on a weekly basis, or even every few days, since it doesn't take long for even a large hard drive to become fragmented.

-Backing Up Data Before Optimizing
+Back Up Data Before Optimizing

-Since your files will be rewritten by the optimization process, always make a backup copy of the data on your hard drive before you optimize it.
-You should also use a hard drive utility to find and repair any problems before optimizing data.
+Since your files are rewritten by the optimization process, always make a backup copy of the data on your hard drive before you optimize it.
+Additionally, use a hard drive utility to find and repair any problems before optimizing data.
 If there is any damage to your hard drive's directories prior to optimizing, serious data loss may result.